Brandon Fleming (footballer): Hull City

 Fleming joined Hull City at the age of nine and signed a scholarship in July 2016.
 He signed his first professional deal in February 2017 after impressing for the Under-18s.
 On 22 August 2017, he made his debut in a 2–0 EFL Cup defeat to Doncaster Rovers.
 On 30 November 2020, Fleming signed a new two-and-a-half-year deal with the club.
 On 9 July 2022, Fleming signed a three-year contract extension, with the club holding an option for a further year.

-Gainsborough Trinity
+Gainsborough Trinity (loan)

-Fleming joined Gainsborough Trinity on 27 February 2018 on an initial months loan.
+Fleming joined Gainsborough Trinity on 27 February 2018 on an initial month's loan.

-Bolton Wanderers
+Bolton Wanderers (loan)

 He signed with League One club Bolton Wanderers on a six-month loan on 17 January 2020.